 There is always a deadline for proxy applications at particular elections.

-Application forms to appoint a proxy can be found on the Electoral Commission website - voting by proxy
+Application forms to appoint a proxy can be found on the Electoral Commission website - Apply to vote by proxy

 If you live in the West Suffolk area, you should return the form to Electoral Services, West Suffolk Council, West Suffolk House, Western Way, Bury St Edmunds, IP33 3YU or firstname.lastname@example.org

 If your designated proxy is unable to attend your polling station on the day, they are able to apply for a postal proxy vote by completing a postal vote application in the same way as detailed above.